shwdaniel7/python-keylogger/README.md

 ---

+# 🛡️ Limitations

+This project intentionally **does not** implement techniques commonly found in real-world malware.

+* Localhost communication only (`127.0.0.1`)
+* No persistence
+* No process injection
+* No privilege escalation
+* No stealth techniques
+* No antivirus evasion
+* No obfuscation
+* No encryption
+* No remote C2 server
+* No external data exfiltration

+These limitations are intentional and keep the project focused on learning and transparency.

+---

 # 📚 Technologies

-- Python 3
+* Python 3
-- keyboard
+* keyboard
-- socket
+* socket
-- threading
+* threading
-- tempfile
+* tempfile
-- datetime
+* datetime

----

-# ⚠️ Limitations

-This project intentionally **does not** implement techniques commonly found in real-world malware.

-- Localhost communication only (`127.0.0.1`)
-- No persistence
-- No privilege escalation
-- No process injection
-- No stealth techniques
-- No antivirus evasion
-- No obfuscation
-- No encryption
-- No remote C2 server
-- No external data exfiltration

-These limitations exist to keep the source code understandable, safe to study and focused on educational purposes.

 ---